Top 12 Tips to Attract Birds to Your Feeders

 Want to feed more bird species in your backyard?
 Follow these tried-and-true ways to learn how to attract birds to feeders.

-Offer a Variety of Foods to Attract Birds to Feeders
+Offer a Variety of Foods to Attract Birds to Your Feeder

 Feeders full of seeds, suet, sugar water and fruit, such as oranges and grape jelly, will delight your winged guests.
 Also, consider hanging different styles of feeders around your garden to boost the appeal.

-Several species including bluebirds will gobble up this treat.
+Several species including bluebirds will gobble up live or dried mealworms as a treat.
 Check out the best bluebird feeders and feeding tips.

 Birds Love Peanuts

-Chickadees, nuthatches, brown creepers and woodpeckers all love peanut pieces.
+Chickadees, nuthatches, blue jays and woodpeckers all love peanut pieces.
 Mix them with seed, or hang a special peanut feeder to attract extra attention.
 Peanuts in the shell are favorites of blue jays.
 Watch for fussy jays to pick up several peanuts before choosing just the right one.

 Remember Ground Feeding Birds